 The Android operating system has been dominating our phones and markets since 2008 and even more so as phones get smarter and more powerful.
 And for good reason – the interface is easy to navigate, vastly customizable, and there are a plethora of apps for all sorts of uses ranging from secure banking apps to fun games.
 The Android OS is here to stay for sure!
-For many, Android maybe just an operating system, but there are plenty of interesting facts about Android that you may not be aware of.
+In this article, we are talking about Android technology and the interesting facts about Android that you may not be aware of.

 For instance, did you know that the little green alien in the logo is unofficially known as “Bugdroid” by Google?
-Delve deeper into the world of Android with us and dive into these interesting facts about Android that you might not have been aware of:
+Delve deeper into amazing facts about Android that you might not have been aware of:

 #1.
 What’s in the Name?

 #2.
 Wait – Android Wasn’t for Phones At First?

 According to Andy Rubin, one of the original Android Inc. co-founders, the operating system began as software for digital cameras.

 #3.
 Android was not Google’s Company Originally!!